digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/upgrading.rst

 Protocol Versions
 """""""""""""""""
-2.10 is a Long Term Support (LTS) release.
-This release introduces a new Canton protocol version 7, which is the recommended protocol version for this release.
+2.10 is a Long Term Support (LTS) release and introduces a new Canton protocol version 7, which is the recommended protocol version for this release.

-2.10 also supports protocol version 5, but certain new features in this release (e.g., Smart Contract Upgrading) are only available in protocol version 7. `Please note that protocol version 6 has been marked as deleted and should not be used`.
+2.10 also supports protocol version 5, but certain new features introduced in this release (e.g., Smart Contract Upgrading) are only available in protocol version 7. `Please note that protocol version 6 has been marked as deleted and should not be used`.
 Protocol version 7 has been introduced as its stable replacement (see :ref:`here <protocol_version>` for more information about protocol versions).

 Protocol version should be set explicitly
 """""""""""""""""""""""""""""""""""""""""
 Recall that since the 2.9 release, you must set the protocol version explicitly.
-In prior releases, the domain protocol version was set to the latest protocol version by default.

 To specify the protocol version for your sync domain: